MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsExportAcquiredPhoneNumberStatus.md

 # Get-CsExportAcquiredPhoneNumberStatus

 ## SYNOPSIS
-This cmdlet shows the status of the Get-CsExportAcquiredPhoneNumberStatus cmdlet.
+This cmdlet shows the status of the [Export-CsAcquiredPhoneNumber](Export-CsAcquiredPhoneNumber.md) cmdlet.

 ## SYNTAX